Employee Rights Attorney ● Protecting Employees

 All of that “off-the-clock” time adds up and you should be paid for all of the time that you work for your employer.
 Plus, all of that “off-the-clock” time may put you over 40 hours per work week, entitling you to overtime pay.

 If you work more than 40 hours in a workweek, then you may be entitled to overtime pay.
-If you are entitled to overtime, but your employer isn’t paying you overtime, then give the experienced wage and hour attorneys at Herbert & McClelland a call or contact us now.
+If you are entitled to overtime, but your employer isn’t paying you overtime, then give the experienced wage and hour attorneys at the Law Offices of Shane McClelland a call.
+Contact us now at 800-948-5066.

-If you are working for your employer but not getting paid for your work or you are working and receiving anything less than minimum wage, then you should contact Herbert & McClelland and let us help you recover all of the wages that you worked hard to earn.
+If you are working for your employer but not getting paid for your work or you are working and receiving anything less than minimum wage, then you should contact the wage and hour attorneys at the Law Offices of Shane McClelland and let us help you recover all of the wages that you worked hard to earn.